AlexPedre/NuClust/README.md

 It implements **K-Means clustering** combined with **thermodynamic analysis** using **HyperDrive** and **VEGA* SDKs.

 The software groups similar nucleotide sequences based on sequence similarity and calculated energy parameters, supporting research in **bioinformatics**, **aptamer design**, and **oligonucleotide optimization**.
-Moreover, the program is capable of constructing the 3D structure of DNA as a single strand, generating the restraint map for base pairing based on the secondary structure predicted by NUPACK, and producing the input file for the **OpenMM molecular dynamics package** (https://openmm.org/).
+Optionally, the program is capable of constructing the 3D structure of DNA as a single strand, generating the restraint map for base pairing based on the secondary structure predicted by NUPACK, and producing the input file for the **OpenMM molecular dynamics package** (https://openmm.org/).
 Specifically, the conversion to 3D involves the following steps:
 - Construction of the single-stranded DNA chain;
 - Optimization of the initial structure using conjugate gradients energy minimization (50,000 steps, Amber14 force field);
 - Execution of simulated annealing while maintaining the restraints: the system is heated from 300 K to 800 K, equilibrated for 10 ps, and then cooled back to 300 K;